Whatiftherapy.com

 • Avoiding certain situations “just to be safe”

-Therapy includes guidance for partners on how to be supportive without feeding the OCD cycle, strengthening both the parent relationship and the parent-child bond.
+Therapy includes guidance for partners on how to be supportive without feeding the anxiety or OCD cycle, strengthening both the parent relationship and the parent–child bond.

 When to Seek Help